Leadership and Team Development in New Zealand | Faculty-led Program

 Graduate students only

-- The program cost includes: WSU tuition and fees for 6 credits associated with this program, roundtrip airfare, transportation throughout the duration of the program, most meals, all lodging, admission & event fees for group educational activities, international health insurance for the duration of the program, and the Study Abroad administrative fee.
+- The program cost includes: WSU tuition and fees for 6 credits associated with this program, most in-country transportation, most meals, all lodging, admission & event fees for group educational activities, international health insurance for the duration of the program, and the Study Abroad administrative fee.